juiceo/cloudflare-worker-cra/README.md

 #### Set your app name

+First, open up `wrangler.toml` and change the `name` property - this will be the subdomain that your app is published on.

 Your Cloudflare workers domain will be of the format `{your-worker-domain}.workers.dev`.
-When you publish an app on a Worker, it will be published on a subdomain corresponding to your app name - `wrangler-react-app.{your-worker-domain}.workers.dev` by default.
+When you publish an app on a Worker, it will be published on a subdomain corresponding to your app name - `cloudflare-react-template.{your-worker-domain}.workers.dev` by default.

-You can change this by editing `wrangler.toml` and changing the `name` property.

 #### Get your Account ID and create a new API Token